LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 - Is the ad offering something that justifies the amount of information being asked of the prospects?

-Using these two questions could prove to be useful as guidelines the next time a LinkedIn Lead Gen Form needs to be created.
+These two questions are useful as guidelines for the next time a LinkedIn Lead Gen Form needs to be created.

 Final thoughts

 LinkedIn Lead Gen Forms is a great way to generate B2B leads for your business.
-It makes campaign forms easier to fill and this helps to improve campaign performances.
+It makes campaign forms easier to fill out, which helps improve campaign performance.

 Integrating LinkedIn Lead Gen Forms with third-party tools through LeadsBridge, such as Pardot, Google Sheets, and Email Notifications, will help you reach your leads at the perfect time and follow up with them as soon as they come into your marketing funnel.